We see small animals, including cats and dogs

 Abilene, Kansas.
 Go to the “Directions” tab of our website for detailed driving directions and a map.

 Please call our office at 785-263-3221 to schedule an appointment with our friendly receptionist!
-Small animal appointments are typically seen between 9:00 – 11:00am and 1:00 – 3:00pm.
-Walk-in appointments are also welcome, with the understanding that you might have to wait for a veterinarian to be available.
-We offer wellness visits, vaccination, medical, and surgical services to our small animal clients.
+Walk-in appointments are also welcome, with the understanding that you might have to wait for a veterinarian to be available and there is an additional fee.

 There are a lot of answers to this question!
 For a specific estimate, please call our clinic during business hours of 7:00am to 4:00pm Monday through Friday.
 The variables involved can be discussed in more detail.

-We do not offer pet boarding or grooming services at this time.
+We do not offer pet boarding or grooming services currently.
 Boarding is offered for the purpose of estrus timing/stud collection.
 We recommend Country Kennel (located east of Solomon) and Almost Home (north of Abilene) for boarding only and Prim & Popper (located east of Abilene) for grooming and boarding services to our pet clients.